Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 <img src="/images/som_console.JPG">

 After the Linux window has booted, we will now explore the different AAs available on the SOM board.

+## Installing Accelerated Application packages
 You can use `xmutil listapps` to see what applications exist.

 <img src="/images/xmutil_listapps.JPG" width = 600 height = 200 >

-## Installing Accelerated Application packages
 If you don't see the packages installed, you will need to download them onto the board.
+Make sure the board is connected to the internet.

-You can enter the command `xmutil getpkgs` to see the packages available, and then use the following command to download it to the board.
+You can enter the command `xmutil getpkgs` to see the packages available, and then use the following commands to download the AA packages to the board.
 ```
 # For AA1
 sudo dnf install packagegroup-kv260-smartcam-aa1.noarch